EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Acknowledgments
 {: numbered="no"}

-The authors want to thank Dan Harkins, Ilari Liusvaara, Jim Schaad, Klaus Hartke, and Ludwig Seitz for reviewing intermediate versions of the draft and contributing concrete proposals incorporated in this version.
+The authors want to thank Alessandro Bruni, Theis Grønbech Petersen, Dan Harkins, Klaus Hartke,  Alexandros Krontiris, Ilari Liusvaara, Salvador Pérez, Michael Richardson, Thorvald Sahl Jørgensen, Jim Schaad, Carsten Schürmann, and Ludwig Seitz for reviewing intermediate versions of the draft.
 We are especially indebted to Jim Schaad for his continuous reviewing and implementation of different versions of the draft.

-We are also grateful to Theis Grønbech Petersen, Thorvald Sahl Jørgensen, Alessandro Bruni, and Carsten Schürmann for their work on formal analysis of EDHOC.

 --- fluff